Permafrost/Tundra/SERVICES.md

 * `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have occurrences of the pattern in their elements replaced.
 Defaults to `false`.
-* `$mode` is an optional choice for what should be replaced: either the values, the keys, or both the keys and the values.
+* `$mode` is an optional choice for what should be removed: either the values, the keys, or both the keys and the values.
-  Defaults to replacing values only.
+  Defaults to removing values only.

 #### Outputs: